 Apprenticeships and traineeships generally don’t require you to have a prior qualification, meaning that they are available to anyone who is legally able to work — school students included (see above for details).

 To gain an apprenticeship or traineeship, you can take following steps:

-traineeships at the Australian Apprenticeships website, the Careers Guide website, the Australian Apprenticeships Pathways website and the Australian Apprenticeships and Traineeships Information Service website.
+- Decide which career area best suits you, remembering that there are more than 500 apprenticeships and traineeships to choose from.
+You can find more information on apprenticeships and traineeships at the Australian Apprenticeships website, the Careers Guide website, the Australian Apprenticeships Pathways website and the Australian Apprenticeships and Traineeships Information Service website.

 Where are apprenticeships and traineeships offered?